Automate Shopify Email Reports: HTML Templates, Scheduling, and Delivery

-- Store owners who log into Shopify every morning to check yesterday's numbers
+- Store owners who check Shopify admin every morning and wish the numbers just appeared

-- Operations teams who need consistent metrics delivered to stakeholders without manual work
+- Operations teams who need consistent daily metrics delivered to stakeholders without reminders

 import requests